 The following suggestions help assure interactivity, but instructors are encouraged to consider additional ideas that make pedagogical sense with the course.

 • For synchronous classes, this interactivity may be satisfied by the following types of activities: (1) discussion boards; (2) placing students into group breakout sessions to work on a problem; (3) yes/no polling questions; (4) multiple choice questions; (5) calling on designated students to answer questions or make presentations to the class; (6) cold-calling on students; (7) requiring students to provide short answer responses through the chat message board.

-In asynchronous classes, this interactivity requirement may be satisfied by the following types of activities: (1) discussion boards; (2) placing students into scheduled breakout sessions to work on a problem; (3) asking questions of specific students during discussion board and office hours; (4) asking students to answer yes/no or multiple choice polling questions or to provide short answer responses through discussion boards, chat rooms, and office hours; (5) calling on designated students to answer questions or make presentations to the class through discussion boards, chat rooms, or office hours.
+• In asynchronous classes, this interactivity requirement may be satisfied by the following types of activities: (1) discussion boards; (2) placing students into scheduled breakout sessions to work on a problem; (3) asking questions of specific students during discussion board and office hours; (4) asking students to answer yes/no or multiple choice polling questions or to provide short answer responses through discussion boards, chat rooms, and office hours; (5) calling on designated students to answer questions or make presentations to the class through discussion boards, chat rooms, or office hours.

-Instructors should provide at least one out-of-class assessment opportunity per class session.
+• Instructors should provide at least one out-of-class assessment opportunity per class session.
 These out-of-class assessments may include the following: (1) a discussion board question provided by the instructor in advance of a class to prepare students for class; (2) a discussion board question provided by the instructor after class for review purposes; (3) a short multiple choice review quiz in which feedback is provided on all possible answer choices; (4) a group assignment involving 3-5 students submitted to the instructor; (5) a discussion thread initiated and moderated by a designated student or group of students.
 This list is not meant to be exhaustive, and instructors are encouraged to be creative in generating opportunities for out of class interaction.

-In synchronous courses, instructors should transmit their video image at all times during class and students should transmit their video image when using the microphone.
+• In synchronous courses, instructors should transmit their video image at all times during class and students should transmit their video image when using the microphone.
 Instructors of asynchronous courses should use live-video conferencing for office hours and evaluations of at least two class assignments.

-In synchronous courses, all students should be called on to use the microphone in a live class at least once in each course.
+• In synchronous courses, all students should be called on to use the microphone in a live class at least once in each course.
 Instructors are encouraged to require students to use the microphone more often.
 In asynchronous courses, students should participate in all class activities.

-____Students are asked to complete course activities and assignments (Student-Content Interaction).
+Students are asked to complete course activities and assignments (Student-Content Interaction).

-____Student activities encourage interaction between students (Student-Student Interaction).
+Student activities encourage interaction between students (Student-Student Interaction).

-____Students are encouraged to contact the instructor via multiple types of communication (Student-Instructor Interaction).
+Students are encouraged to contact the instructor via multiple types of communication (Student-Instructor Interaction).

-____Instructors should monitor each student’s attendance and contact any student who misses two consecutive synchronous classes or has not logged into the course within a 72- hour period.
+Instructors should monitor each student’s attendance and contact any student who misses two consecutive synchronous classes or has not logged into the course within a 72- hour period.

-____Instructors should conduct periodic surveys throughout the course to provide students with an opportunity to provide feedback about technical issues or course administration.
+Instructors should conduct periodic surveys throughout the course to provide students with an opportunity to provide feedback about technical issues or course administration.